afossa/optimization-playground/README.md

-# Trajectory Optimization
+# Optimization Playground

-Collections of trajectory optimization examples
+My playground to experiment with different optimization techniques, frameworks, and solvers.